 MILLARD HOUSE II

-He was appointed assistant principal of Anderson Elementary in Tulsa at age 25 and was promoted to principal the following year.
+He became assistant principal of Anderson Elementary in Tulsa at age 25 and was promoted to principal the following year.
 During House’s five years at the school, it went from being one of the lowest-performing Title I schools in the state to one of the highest.
 In 2003, he became the first African American to win the Tulsa Public Schools’ Principal of the Year Award.
 He was also named Outstanding Administrator of the Year by the Tulsa Area Alliance of Black School Educators.